AlmogMaman/SnapKube/README.md

 The application will have the following features:
 - Accept user input for a target website URL.
 - Capture a screenshot of the specified website using a headless browser (e.g., Selenium or Playwright).
-- Store screenshot metadata (such as URL, timestamp, and user information) and file references in a PostgreSQL database for future retrieval and analysis.

-By the end of this step, we will have a fully functional web application deployed in our Kubernetes cluster, ready to accept user requests and capture screenshots efficiently.
+By the end of this step, we will have a functional web application deployed in our Kubernetes cluster, ready to accept user requests and capture screenshots efficiently.

 # Step 3:
 Set the ingress controller with a TLS self-signed certificate to ensure secure communication between users and the application.
 This step is crucial for protecting sensitive data transmitted over the network.